WordPress evolves. Let’s see new features you might not know yet.

 Users can edit all blocks within a block pattern just like a regular block.

-Global styles and settings (upcoming)
+Permalink to heading Global styles and settings (upcoming) Global styles and settings (upcoming)

 The next release of WordPress (5.8) will introduce global styles and settings.
 The intent is to override some of the current limitations with blocks: granularity with user permissions, use contexts, theme’s flavors, etc.